gschaumb/team03-capstone/docs/index.md

 ### Agentic Response Evaluation {#agentic-response-evaluation}
 - We used a test set of 100 queries (50 "Single Topic" and 50 "Compound" queries).
-The queries were generated using generative AI tools to extract questions related to our source material and then curated by human review.
+The queries were created using generative AI tools to extract questions related to our source material and then curated by human review.
 We divided them into "Single Topic" vs. "Compound" queries with a secondary goal of determining if the Agentic RAG performed better on Compound questions.
 - To assess our Agentic RAG we used GPT-4o's responses as the Ground Truth.
 This choice was enabled by the Enron dataset and case's prominence as a key training source for most large language models.
-Through a high level review of answers, we felt GPT-4o responses provided a suitable Ground Truth.
+Through a high level review of answers, we felt GPT-4o responses provided a suitable Ground Truth that exceeded our GPT-3.5 Turbo based system responses in terms of accuracy and completeness.
-- The Ground Truth was evaluated against three systems:
+- The Ground Truth was evaluated against our three GPT-3.5 Turbo based systems:
   - **Agentic RAG**: Our custom-built RAG developed for the Capstone project.
   - **Base RAG**: A foundational RAG created during Milestone 2 as a proof of concept.
   - **Unaugmented RAG**: Responses generated directly by GPT-3.5 Turbo.